survivejs/webpack-book/manuscript/extending/02_plugins.md

 - Plugins can be combined with loaders. `MiniCssExtractPlugin` works this way.
 The accompanying loader is used to mark assets to extract.
 - Plugins have access to webpack's **compiler** and **compilation** processes.
 Both provide hooks for different stages of webpack's execution flow and allow you to manipulate it.
 Webpack itself works this way.
 - Plugins can emit new assets and shape existing assets.
-- Plugins can implement plugin systems of their own. `HtmlWebpackPlugin` is an example of such plugin.
+- Plugins can implement plugin systems of their own. `HtmlWebpackPlugin` is an example of such a plugin.
 - Plugins can run compilers on their own.
 The isolation gives more control and allows plugins like _offline-plugin_ to be written.